arietah8545/Independent-Study/entries/entry02-week2.md

 #### For

-A _for_ loops executes some code _for_ each item in a range.
+A _for_ loop executes some code _for_ each item in a range.
 Similar to Ruby, Swift also uses range operators, which is a shortcut for expressing a range of values.

 ```swift
 // prints 1-10